Swiss commodity traders at the forefront of best practices

-Switzerland is at the forefront of best practices when it comes to addressing modern supply chain challenges, according to Stéphane Graber, the Secretary General of STSA (Swiss Trading and Shipping Association).
+Switzerland is at the forefront of best practices when it comes to addressing modern supply chain challenges, argues Stéphane Graber of the country's trading and shipping association.

 In 2013 the Federal Council published the Background Report on Commoditiesexternal link, underscoring the economic importance of commodity trading for Switzerland, an activity representing 3.8% of the Swiss GDP and numerous jobs in all regions of Switzerland.
 It also underlined some of the challenges faced in commodity trading and the criticism from some advocacy NGOs, revealing a gap in understanding of the role and function of commodity trading.